Talk to a certified appraiser: (888) 789-4639 · Mon–Fri 8am–6:30pm CT

 Q9 — What is the fee, and is it value-based?

 Fees should be flat or hourly, never a percentage of the appraised value.
-A percentage-based fee creates an obvious incentive to inflate value, and is prohibited by USPAP and by IRS regulation for qualified appraisals.
+A percentage-based fee creates an obvious incentive to inflate value, and is prohibited under IRS regulation for qualified appraisals and by professional appraisal ethics.

-Typical fees range from $75 (Standard) to $250 (Estate/Legal) per rug.
+Typical fees range from $125 (Certified) to $195 (Legal/Estate) per rug.
 Volume discounts are reasonable for estate inventories.
 A "free appraisal" from a dealer is almost always a buyer's evaluation in disguise — be cautious.

 Q10 — Will you stand behind the report?

 A qualified appraiser will defend their report if it is challenged — by the IRS, by a probate court, by an insurance carrier.
 They should be willing to provide additional support, answer follow-up questions, and (if necessary) provide expert testimony.
-This commitment is implicit in USPAP-compliant work.
+This commitment is the mark of a qualified, professional appraiser.

 An appraiser who treats the report as a one-time transaction with no follow-up obligation is cutting a corner that may cost you later.